Welcome – sort of

 To begin with, there’s the matter of mystery – a quality that I, like many people, associate with books more than with just about any other object.
-For as long as I can remember, reading for me has been not just an amusement, not just a way of gathering knowledge or hearing interesting stories, but a kind of spiritual exercise: a seemingly mundane activity that, when circumstances are just right, becomes something decidedly more than just that.
-A good book, for me, has always been more than the simple sum of its parts: more than the man or woman who wrote it, more than the paper it is printed on, more than the ink on its pages.
+For as long as I can remember, reading for me has been not just an amusement, not just a way of gathering knowledge or hearing interesting stories, but a kind of spiritual exercise: a seemingly mundane activity that, when circumstances are just right, becomes something decidedly more than that.
+A good book, for me, has always been more than the simple sum of its parts: more than the man or woman who wrote it, more than the paper it’s printed on, more than the ink on its pages.
 Reading a good book in the right way can allow me to switch the gears of my consciousness – to actually inhabit the world in a different way than I was inhabiting it before I picked it up and started reading.
-It allows me to be able to say, as Sven Birkerts put it in his book TheGutenberg Elegies: “I am still contained in the world, but I don’t feel trapped in it.”
+It allows me to be able to say, as Sven Birkerts put it in his extraordinary book The Gutenberg Elegies: “I am still contained in the world, but I don’t feel trapped in it.”

-So given that this strange, not always easy to find, but entirely real and entirely essential higher condition of mind is really what reading is all about for me, I can’t help but wonder if the Internet – and the flash-flood incursion it has made into the world of how one buys, reads, and thinks about books — doesn’t more often than not prevent books from doing their job as generators of this larger-than-the-world feeling.
+So… given that this strange, not always easy to find, but entirely real and entirely essential higher condition of mind is really what reading is all about for me, I can’t help but wonder if the Internet – and the flash-flood incursion it has made into the world of how one buys, reads, and thinks about books — doesn’t more often than not prevent books from doing their job as generators of this larger-than-the-world feeling.

 a book seem so accessible, so right-there-in-front-of-us, the Internet also deprives readers of a certain sense of the world’s largeness and (in a positive sense) its remoteness.
-By placing everyone and everything within our instantaneous pseudo-reach, it ultimately makes the universe seem like a much flatter, flimsier place than it really is.
+By placing everyone and everything within our instantaneous pseudo-reach, it ultimately makes the universe seem like a much flatter and flimsier place than it really is.
 A place that’s like a restaurant serving all kinds of seemingly exotic dishes, but where all those dishes actually taste pretty much the same, because each is made up of the same few ingredients.

 But like I said, this attitude doesn’t really fly these days.

-So it was that I ended up saying “yes” to all kinds of stuff over the years that followed – some of it for the better, some of it for the worse, and some of it (even) for free.
+So it was that I ended up saying “yes” to all kinds of stuff over the years that followed – some of it for the better, some of it for the worse, and some of it (even) free.

 Of course, I’m hardly the first writer to have chosen the path of I’ll-write-whatever-comes-my-way when confronted with this particular fork in the professional writer’s wood.
 So what?

-In a way, you could say that the world’s faiths are being called upon to attempt the same basic feat that I’ve been called upon to do myself over the years, as a writer: to accommodate the wishes of others without compromising or destroying the integrity my central, my core identity.
+In a way, you could say that the world’s faiths are being called upon to attempt the same basic feat that I’ve been called upon to do myself over the years, as a writer: to accommodate the wishes of others without compromising or destroying the integrity my central, core identity.

-So here’s what, given this general situation and all the challenges and ambiguities and potential dead-ends it presents, I’ve come to think of myself as, belief-wise:
+So here’s what, given this general situation and all the challenges and ambiguities and potential dead ends it presents, I’ve come to think of myself as, belief-wise: